Home

 Adobe PDF file (Please fill out info form) Bass Clarinet Part

 Grand Mirliton -- a mirliton is a kazoo, by the way -- was written for Claudia Friedlander and Andrea Warnke, respectively bass clarinet and horn players.
 Shortly after this was written, they headed to different geographies, and this still awaits its premiere (for C bass clarinet, by the way).
-Non-streaming (downloadable) MP3.
 Available from Frog Peak Music

 MP3 file